 Climbing Mont Blanc from the valley to the top (4 810m of altitude) in one day!
 What a great challenge!

-3 800m of ascent, 3 800m of descent in 24 hour.
-The goal is not to be faster than Kilian Jornet (the round trip from Chamonix in less than 5 hours) but to reach the summit of Mont Blanc from Les Houches (1000m) without using the ski lifts and without sleeping.
+3 800m of ascent, 3 800m of descent in 24 hours.
+The goal is not to be faster than Kilian Jornet (round trip from Chamonix in less than 5 hours) but to reach the summit of the Mont Blanc from Les Houches (1000m) without using the ski lifts and without sleeping.

 Let’s have a drink in Chamonix to start knowing each other and check your equipment.

 Day 1 : Acclimatization day

 We highly recommend you to take a prep/acclimatization day with your guide to check everything.
 No matter how fit you are, how fast you can run, hike, cycle down in the valley, it is a complete different story above 4 000m.
 Since our bodies all react differently it is very important to acclimatized before.
 Contact us for advices on how to get as ready as possible.

 Please note that we are all different and our reaction to altitude can be very different from the others.
 Acclimatization, even for fit trail runners, is the key to the summit.
 If you manage to train beforehand at least twice (walking, hiking, etc.) between 2 500m and 3 000m of altitude, it will help you prepare well.